stuartmaynes/stuartmaynes/content/heroku-terraform.markdown

     login <heroku_account_email>
     password <heroku_api_key>
 ```
-**Note:** if you have previously logged into the the Heroku Toolbelt a `.netrc` file will already be present.
+**Note:** if you have previously logged into the Heroku Toolbelt a `.netrc` file will already be present.
 In this case simply append your credentials to it instead.

 #### Using environment variables